From 7pm until 8pm

 This session on canines and felines will cover the basics of anatomy, morphology & physiology, as well as the adaptive evolution of each group.
 We will review all 4 species of native canines and 2 species of native felines found in New England through a combination of life history summaries, track diagrams and color slides.
 The indoor session will prepare us for an optional outdoor 'search-and-find' excursion for these illustrious cousins of our furbearer clan.

-This program will be in-person with an online option.
+This program will be ONLINE.